alex13dumi/Signal-processing/README.md

 Prerequisites for running:
 * Matlab

+Given an N you can represent x(t) based on its formula from the image below.

-These files were created for:
+The files were created for:
 * Representing x(t) in Matlab ( x(t) from x(t).png).
 * Constructing and representing graphically in Matlab the signals xi(t), yi(t), zi(t) for 37 periods.
 * Constructing the single-phase and double-phase rectified signals and representing graphically for each of the signals xi (t), yi (t), zi(t).